-If it is not accessable there is no risk that Google can index the staging site content at all.
-This is very important because any duplicate content can lead to a loose of rankings in the search engine as a final consequence.
+If it is not accessible, there is no risk that Google can index the staging site content at all.
+That is very important because any duplicate content can lead to a loose of rankings in the search engine as a final consequence.

 There are additional technics like setting up the header meta tag to noindex – which is something WP Staging also does – and to prevent accessing the staging site by adding an entry in the robots.txt.
-Unfortunately, none of these options are reliable enough and a small error in your configuration can lead to an open accessible staging website which would be a bad thing for your search engine results.
+Unfortunately, none of these options are reliable enough, and a small error in your configuration can lead to an openly accessible staging website, which would be a bad thing for your search engine results.

 We are glad that John Müller – Webmaster Trends Analyst at Google – recently answered this question and confirmed that server authentication is the best way to do this: